 Below are all the techniques mentioned above, including the use of the Shift and Alt keys:

-- Hover the cursor over any guide point of the curve.
-An icon with a point and two guides will appear in the lower right corner of the cursor.
+- Hover the cursor over any control point of the curve.
+An icon with a point and two control handles will appear in the lower right corner of the cursor.

-- Click the left mouse button and drag the cursor to change the angle of the guide along with the opposite guide, i.e., symmetrically.
-If you want to change the angle of only one guide, hold down the Alt key.
-The Shift key also works here to snap to the angle.
+- Click the left mouse button and drag the cursor to change the angle of the control handle along with the opposite control handle, i.e., symmetrically.
+If you want to change the angle of only one control handle, hold down the Alt key.
+The Shift key also works here for snapping to angle.

 Not the most convenient way to show guides.
 But there is a solution.
-You just need to constantly work in Move mode to select points and show guides.
-And in Bend mode, switch using the hotkey Ctrl or Command on MacOs.
-Note that you need to hold the hotkey while using the tool, as immediately after releasing the key, you will return to Move mode.
+Just keep working in Move mode to select points and show guides.
+And switch to Bend mode using the hotkey Ctrl or Command on MacOs.
+Note that you need to hold down the hotkey while using the tool, as you will immediately return to Move mode after releasing the key.

 Let's see how this looks in practice.
-Note that we start in Bend mode, where only the guides of two points are visible.
-Next, we switch to Move mode, select the desired points, and hold down Ctrl (Command on MacOs) to quickly adjust the guides of the points or the curvature of the lines:
+Note that we start in Bend mode, and only the guides of two points are visible.
+Then we switch to Move mode, select the necessary points and hold down Ctrl (Command on MacOs) to quickly adjust the guides of the points or the curvature of the lines:

-Allows selectively filling closed contours of a vector shape.
-Fill settings are available in the Fill section and fully replicate the capabilities of regular primitives.
+Allows selective filling of closed contours of a vector shape.
+Fill settings are available in the Fill section and fully replicate the capabilities of standard primitives.
 Instructions for use:

-- Select the tool by clicking on the drop icon or pressing the hotkey B.
+- Select the tool by clicking on the drop icon or by pressing the hotkey B.

 - Click inside the closed contour to fill the area.
 A plus will be added to the drop icon.